nanoy42/telegram-list-bot/README.md

  * print the list;
  * empty all list;
  * change the way the items are displayed (and some basic personalization)
+ * shopping mode

 Some application folows :

  * todo-list
  * grocery list

+### Shopping mode

+The shopping mode was introduced in version 1.0 as an experimental feature.

+It is a mode where you can interactively delete items from the list (when you are making your shopping), using a single message in the telegram chat.

 ## Installation